mozilla/experimenter/app/experimenter/docs/adrs/0008-integrating-htmx.md

 - New framework, involves little learning curve
 - Need to set up testing for HTMX pages
 - Can create complexity during the transition between React and HTMX
+- Complex user interactions might be more difficult (like if we want interactive data visualizations on the Results page)

 ## Links